 Ideas for both families and child care practitioners

 - Compile a range of digital and printed materials in your children’s traditional language, including signs and pictures as well as books and magazines.

 - Look for music in your children’s traditional language and play them regularly– singing along is a great way to reinforce language skills.

 - Encourage your children to speak and write their name in their traditional language – for example, by asking them to tell a story or sign a birthday card to a family member.

 - Invite local Elders to get involved with your child care program or family, by telling stories, teaching language, cooking a traditional meal or demonstrating traditional hunting, trapping or fishing methods.

 - Incorporate Indigenous stories into story-time and traditional arts and crafts – such as drumming, dancing, throat singing, blanket tossing, string games or beading – into play-time.

 - Make and serve traditional foods for snacks and meals, such as bannock or muktuk chowder.

 - Find out about the residential school system and make sure you understand how being separated from your language and culture can affect generations of children and their communities.
 Recognize that traditional parenting practices were lost by many who were separated from their families and grew up without role models – a loss that has had ripple effects that continue today.

-- Learn as much as you can about the specific culture of each Aboriginal child in your care – its traditions, history and language.
+- Learn as much as you can about the specific culture of each Indigenous child in your care – its traditions, history and language.